Zoukis Graduate Research and Teaching Assistant

 Zoukis Summer Institute

 My work with Zoukis continued that summer in helping Dr. Bolsen plan and execute the 2nd Annual Summer Institute.
 In the lead up to the event I helped coordinate speakers, organize event details, and recruit students.
 During the event, I assisted with the day to day organization including setup and cleanup.
 In the afternoon, I led a small group of the Zoukis students in research project development and data analysis.
 These afternoon sessions were led by other senior graduate students and were overseen by Dr. Bolsen.
 This collaborative work culminated in a final research presentation of their work on the development of a white paper on attitude change towards the use of solitary confinement.
-I have continued working with the Summer Institute in the 2 subsequent Maymester sessions as a graduate group leader.
+I have continued working with the Summer Institute in the 3 subsequent Maymester sessions as a graduate group leader.
 This work has resulted in two of my current working projects with Dr. Bolsen and fellow graduate students.
 The first is on pedagogy techniques and the merits of merging research and teaching, and the second is an analysis of attitudes towards criminal justice policies.
+The first has since been published in PS, and the second is currently under review.